howema/HTML-CSS-rainforest-safari/README.md

-# html-css-rainforest-safari
+# __Welcome to the Rainforest Safari__

+### _Where design is an adventure._

-This repo is for work on [Phillip Zastrow's "How To Style HTML with CSS" tutorial] (https://www.digitalocean.com/community/tutorial_series/how-to-style-html-with-css).
+This repo is for following Philip Zastrow's [How to Style HTML with CSS tutorial series](https://www.digitalocean.com/community/tutorial_series/how-to-style-html-with-css) on DigitalOcean.

+## Built With

+- HTML
+- CSS